 Breakfast (usually 1 of the 5 below, with 1-2 cups of coffee):

-- Kodiak Protein pancakes with sugar-free syrup and walnuts OR
+- Kodiak Protein pancake with sugar-free syrup and walnuts OR

 - Egg whites with oatmeal & pumpkin puree, half-a scoop of protein powder, almond butter and sugar-free syrup OR